crissxross/ng2stidialog/README.md

-#Stitched Up Dialogue Engine test
+#Stitched Up Dialogue Engine prototype
-##1st test in Angular 2
+##1st test prototype in Angular 2

 This is just a test at the moment!

 ###Notes:

-I set this up according to Angular 2 '5 MIN QUICKSTART' - https://angular.io/docs/ts/latest/quickstart.html
+I set this up according to Angular 2's [5 MIN QUICKSTART](https://angular.io/docs/ts/latest/quickstart.html), using [SystemJS](https://github.com/systemjs/systemjs), TypeScript & [lite-server](https://www.npmjs.com/package/lite-server) (by John Papa).

-To run the app in a browser:
+To run the compiler and serve the app in a browser:

 * Open a terminal window in the root of the application folder and enter:
-  * `npm run tsc`
+  * `npm run go`
-  * Leave this command running in the terminal window.
   * You can stop it anytime with Ctrl-C

-* Open another terminal window in the root folder and launch live-server by entering:
-  * `npm start`
+Get details about tsconfig.json from the official [TypeScript wiki](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json).